In this post, I’m showing how to connect Windows servers to Azure Sentinel, install Sysmon, how to parse those events, and what to do with them.

 NoteSysmon011 is the function that represents the Sysmon parsing query.

 Of course you can do much more with all the Sysmon events but that will very likely depend on your use cases and what you want to monitor.

 Don’t forget that you can now also head over to AS Analytics to create alerts / incidents and automated actions based on the data:

 Summing things up

-Using Azure Sentinel and Sysmon together is a great example that illustrates the versatility of Sentinel.
+Using Sentinel and Sysmon together is a great example that illustrates the versatility of Sentinel.
 “Cloud-native SIEM” does not mean “cloud-only”, so nearly everyone working with Microsoft tools can use it to collect and evaluate data.

 Thanks for reading!